Key Elements of a DevSecOps Culture

 Fostering a security-first mindset across the organization involves nurturing several key cultural elements:

 - Shared Responsibility: Security is no longer the sole domain of a dedicated security team.
 Developers, operations personnel, and security experts must all own security.
-This involves understanding their role in maintaining a secure SDLC.
 More on shared roles can be understood by looking at The Principles of Site Reliability Engineering (SRE).

 - Collaboration and Communication: Breaking down silos between Development, Security, and Operations teams is paramount.
 Open communication channels, regular feedback loops, and joint planning sessions help align goals and integrate security seamlessly.